Impact of Lifted Tariffs on Coffee Prices and Sourcing Strategies

 As the market adjusts, businesses may see opportunities to reduce costs and pass savings to customers.
 These savings could come from:

-Lower import duties reducing overall bean costs
+Lower import duties reducing overall bean costs.

-Improved supply chain efficiency with fewer tariff-related delays
+Improved supply chain efficiency with fewer tariff-related delays.

-Competitive pricing pressures encouraging better deals from suppliers
+Competitive pricing pressures encouraging better deals from suppliers.

 Over time, these factors might lead to more affordable coffee blends and roasts without sacrificing quality.
 Customers could enjoy better value, while companies maintain healthy margins.